HB 4134 – 1.25% for Wildlife

 What HB 4134 does

-HB 4134 – 1.25% for Wildlife would create a long-term, dedicated funding source to protect Oregon’s most vulnerable fish, wildlife, and their habitats.
+HB 4134 – 1.25% for Wildlife will create a long-term, dedicated funding source to protect Oregon’s most vulnerable fish, wildlife, and their habitats.
 By raising the statewide lodging tax (TLT) by 1.25%, from 1.5% to 2.75%, the bill ensures that visitors who are enjoying Oregon’s natural beauty are also investing in its future.
 The funds raised by the tax will go directly to imperiled fish, wildlife, and habitat recovery efforts.
-With nearly 300 species at an elevated risk of extinction and 11 habitats of greatest conservation need, these additional investments would be life-saving.
+With nearly 300 species at an elevated risk of extinction and 11 habitats of greatest conservation need, these additional investments will be life-saving.

 -